-Gelee is situated in Les Cayes, which certainly play a big role in the relatively still under-developed Haiti tourism industry, with pleasant sights such as: Gelée Beach: one of the longest and most visited beaches in Haiti.
-The white sand beach of Gelée beach is very popular in Haiti, not only for its restaurants which serve typical southern Haiti dishes such as tonm-tonm, grilled-conch, grilled-fish and lobster, but also for hosting an annual music festival around mid-August which usually features some of the best Compas music bands.
-The Botanical Garden of Les Cayes which is located in Bergeau, at the northern entrance of the city.
+Gelee is situated in Les Cayes, which certainly plays a big role in the relatively still under-developed Haiti tourism industry, with pleasant sights such as Gelée Beach: one of the longest and most visited beaches in Haiti.
+The white sand beach of Gelée beach is very popular in Haiti, not only for its restaurants which serve typical southern Haiti dishes such as 'tonm-tonm', grilled-conch, grilled-fish and lobster but also for hosting an annual music festival around mid-August which usually features some of the best Compas music bands.
+The Botanical Garden of Les Cayes is located in Bergeau, at the northern entrance of the city.
 The site occupies an area of eight (8) hectares.
 The nearby Île à Vache, Pic Macaya, Saut-Mathurine falls and Kounoubois cave in Camp-Perrin, Pointe-de-Sable beach in Port-Salut, Marie-Jeanne cave in Port-a-Piment.
 Les Cayes has an airport, Antoine-Simon Airport.
 As of February 1st, 2013, the first stone on the expansion project of the Antoine-Simon Airport in Les Cayes has been laid.
-The project to make Antoine-Simon a viable international airport is part of broader efforts aiming at ramping up infrastructure development in Haiti’s South side.
+The project to make Antoine-Simon a viable international airport is part of broader efforts aiming at ramping up infrastructure development in Haiti’s Southside.

 Saut D'eau, Haiti (Waterfall):